sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/cluster_installers/readme.md

 This directory contains scripts, artifacts and documentation necessary to:
 - download RKE2 artifacts for Standalone Edge Node installer
 - build the RKE2 Standalone Edge Node installer
-- run the installer and install the RKE2 stack and the extension on a Tiber Microvisor Edge Node
+- run the installer and install the RKE2 stack and the extension on a Microvisor Edge Node
 - perform operations on the Standalone Edge Node RKE2 stack - view dashboard, pods and install applications

 For detailed instructions follow: